kbaseIncubator/trees2/README.md

 if additional non-perl tests are added, the 'test' directory may be converted to an explicit directory.

 To run tests, enter the 't' directory and run any of the available scripts (which should all be executable).
-Each test script has documentation indicating
+Each test script has internal documentation indicating what functionality is tested.

 To Do (Task list, created Aug 8, 2012)